softwarica-github/coursework1-Spandan-Bhattarai/README.md

    ```sh
    git clone https://github.com/Spandan-Bhattarai/cw1-Spandan-Bhattarai.git
    ```
-2. Locate the `project.sql`
+2. Locate the `setup.py`
-3. Make a database named project and import inside the database
-4. Copy your `cw1-Spandan-Bhattarai` folder and save it inside of xampp/htdocs folder
-5. Use the following for login:
-6. Admin email: `adm1n@gmail.com` password: `admin`
-7. User: Create new user from registration page
+3. Start the program
+4. Chose GUI/CLI mode as you prefer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>